Quasi-cluster algebras from non-orientable surfaces: Quasi-cluster complexes associated with non-orientable surfaces

 Then suppose that $K$ has two boundary components.
 If both components have marked points, then the curve joining the marked points of each boundary components would be a non-trivial interior arc of $K$.
 Hence, necessarily one of the boundary is unmarked.
 Moreover, if the marked boundary component has more than one marked point then the non trivial curve joining one marked point to itself going around the unmarked boundary component will not be homotopic to a boundary segment of $K$ and hence will be a non-trivial interior quasi-arc.

-Finally, $K$ cannot have more than three boundary components, as an arc from the marked point to itself going around one unmarked boundary but not the other one would be a non-trivial interior arc.
+Finally, $K$ cannot have three or more boundary components, as an arc from the marked point to itself going around one unmarked boundary but not the other one would be a non-trivial interior arc.
 So $K$ is either a triangle or an annuli with one marked point which proves the first part of the proposition.

-For the second part of the proposition, we simply notice that an unmarked boundary component can only be obtain by cutting along a simple closed curve.
+For the second part of the proposition, we simply notice that an unmarked boundary component can only be obtained by cutting along a simple closed curve.
 Hence, the number of annuli is exactly the number of one-sided curves on the surface $\S$. \end{proof}